labarlab-emorep/func_preprocess/README.md

 Written for execution on the Duke Compute Cluster.

-Download required data from Keoki, preprocess EPI data via FreeSurfer, fMRIPrep, and extra FSL and AFNI steps.
+Download required data from lab data server, preprocess EPI data via FreeSurfer, fMRIPrep, and extra FSL and AFNI steps.
 Generates scaled and smoothed EPI output.
-Upload files to Keoki.
+Upload files to lab data server.
 Sessions are treated independently for FreeSurfer and fMRIPrep.

 The workflow writes files to <work_dir>, and when finished purges